MikePacey/Lancaster-HEC/docs/filestore.rst

   and Windows text files.
 Binary files (i.e. files whose contents are not solely ASCII text) should be transferred in *binary mode*.

-Transferring files to the HEC from luna or other smb-compliant services
+Transferring files to the HEC from Luna or other smb-compliant services
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The HEC login node has a high bandwidth connection to luna, the ISS-managed
+The HEC login node has a high bandwidth connection to Luna, the ISS-managed
 research data archive.
 While users can transfer files between folders on
-luna and the HEC using their PC, for large file transfers using the
+Luna and the HEC using their PC, for large file transfers using the
-``smbclient`` tool to connect from the HEC directly to luna is *much* faster.
+``smbclient`` tool to connect from the HEC directly to Luna is *much* faster.

-To connect to a folder on luna, ``smbclient`` needs two pieces of information:
+To connect to a folder on Luna, ``smbclient`` needs two pieces of information:

 **Faculty code**: Faculty codes are typically the faculty's acronym
 (e.g. FST for Faculty of Science and Technology, FASS for Faculty